drvinceknight/Nashpy/docs/discussion/degenerate-games.rst

 equilibria: there is in fact a range of strategies the row player can play against :code:`[ 0.5 0.5 0]` that is still a best response.

-The :ref:`support-enumeration` algorithm can be executed with two optional arguments that allow for control of it's execution:
+The :ref:`support-enumeration` algorithm can be run with two optional
+arguments:

 - :code:`non_degenerate=True` (:code:`False` is the default) will only consider
   supports of equal size.
-If you know your game is non degenerate this will make support enumeration execute less checks.
+If you know your game is non degenerate this will make support enumeration make less checks.
 - :code:`tol=0` (:code:`10 ** -16` is the default), when considering the
   underlying linear system :code:`tol` is considered to be a lower bound for difference between two real numbers.
-Using :code:`tol=0` ensures a very strict execution of the algorithm.
+Using :code:`tol=0` ensures a strict run of the algorithm.

 Here is an example::